Azure/terraform-azurerm-lz-vending/README.md

 ### <a name="input_resource_groups"></a> [resource\_groups](#input\_resource\_groups)

 Description: A map of the resource groups to create.
-THe value is an object with the following attributes:
+The value is an object with the following attributes:

 - `name` - the name of the resource group
 - `location` - the location of the resource group